mtncrawler/Data-Structures-and-Algorithms/Challenges/binarySearch/README.md

 # Binary Search

 # Challenge
-Write a function called reverseArray which takes an array as an argument.
-Without utilizing any of the built-in methods available to your language, return the provided array argument with elements in reversed order.

-# Approach & Efficiency

-Two approaches were taken for this code challenge:

-1. Big O Time = O(n) // Big O Space = O(n)
-	- This approach consisted of moving everything from one array to another.
-This approach takes a little longer and creates more space, but will only run for the length of the array.

-2. Big O Time = O(log n) // Big O Space = O(1)
-	- Reversing an array in place is the most efficient approach.
+Write a method takes a sorted array and a target integer as parameters.
+Without using built-in functions, return the index in the array of the target value using a binary search.
+Return -1 if the target does not exist in the array.

 # Solution